UoMResearchIT/training/induction.md

 place cancels, the place is not filled automatically from the waiting list.

-As such, when you receive an email alert informing of a cancellation, you should review the waiting list and manually transer applications to a course event.
+As such, when you receive an email alert informing of a cancellation, you should review the waiting list and manually transfer applications to a course event.

+Details of how to use the training catalogue are given in the [guide].

 ## Checklist for trainers before teaching
 - Collect and charge microphone the day before